deeppavlov/chatsky/README.md

 **df_script_viewer** is python module add-on for [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_framework), a free and open-source software stack for creating chatbots, released under the terms of Apache License 2.0.

+Using DF Script Viewer, you can get a visual representation of the plot that you are working on at any time.
+This feature gives you more control over the development process.

 [df_script_viewer](../..) allows you to ...
 [![Codestyle](../../../workflows/codestyle/badge.svg)](../../../actions)